merge/vlc-alarm-clock/README.md

 ## An alarm clock for Linux

-It uses sudo, rtcwake and pulseaudio.
+It uses sudo, rtcwake and alsamixer.

 ### sudo rule
 Add the following line to the /etc/sudoers file; replace "username" with your username: